TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-19-harbour-docker-registry-oidc-keycloak.md

 permalink: '/harbor-docker-registry-on-kubernetes-authentication-with-keycloak'
 ---

-In this post we'll install a feature rich but lightweight docker registry and integrate login and authorization with Keycloak and Keycloak groups.
+In this post we'll install a feature rich but lightweight docker registry and integrate login and authorization with Keycloak users and groups.

-[Harbor](https://goharbor.io) is a open source registry which can serve multiple types of cloud artifacts and secure them using fine grained access control.
+[Harbor](https://goharbor.io) is an open source registry which can serve multiple types of cloud artifacts and secure them using fine grained access control.
 In this case we'll be focussed on using harbor as a docker image registry and linking it's authentication with Keycloak but it is also capable of serving multiple other types of artifact, including helm charts.

 This post is part of a series on single sign on for Kubernetes.